cvat-ai/cvat/cvat/apps/documentation/user_guide.md

 # User's guide

-Computer Vision Annotation Tool (CVAT) is a web-based tool which helps to annotate video and images for Computer Vision algorithms.
+Computer Vision Annotation Tool (CVAT) is a web-based tool which helps to annotate videos and images for Computer Vision algorithms.
 It was inspired by [Vatic](http://carlvondrick.com/vatic/) free, online, interactive video annotation tool.
-CVAT has many powerful features: _interpolation of bounding boxes between key frames, automatic annotation using TensorFlow OD API, shortcuts for most of critical actions, dashboard with a list of annotation tasks, LDAP and basic authorization, etc..._ It was created for and used by a professional data annotation team.
+CVAT has many powerful features: _interpolation of bounding boxes between key frames, automatic annotation using deep learning models, shortcuts for most of critical actions, dashboard with a list of annotation tasks, LDAP and basic authorization, etc..._ It was created for and used by a professional data annotation team.
 UX and UI were optimized especially for